Home / Asian Recipes / Vietnamese Shaking Beef (Bo Luc Lac)

 Shaking beef (bo luc lac) is a classic Vietnamese recipe is made with wok-seared sweet and savory beef, sliced tomatoes, pickled onions and a tangy lime dipping sauce.

-PREP: 5 minutes
+Prep Time 5 minutes

-COOK: 10 minutes
+Cook Time 10 minutes

-TOTAL: 15 minutes
+Total Time 15 minutes

 Ingredients

-• 20 ounces beef sirloin steak (cut into cubes)
+• 20 ounces beef sirloin steak cut into cubes

-• 6 cloves garlic (grated)
+• 6 cloves garlic grated

 • 1 tablespoon soy sauce